cheat-engine/cheat-engine/trunk/Cheat Engine/release/readme.txt

 Lua engine window: Added the ability to set breakpoints, inspect variables and step over lines Trainer Generator: Replaced the beepOnAction with playSoundOnAction and added 2 build in activate/deativate sounds.
 (You can override them)
-Trainer Generator: The XM file field now has a play button Lua/Trainer Generator/Designer: Added several new components and methods.
+Trainer Generator: The XM file field now has a play button Lua/Trainer Generator/Designer: Added several new components , propertes and methods.
 Lua: Added a dll search path to cedir\clibs32 or cedir\clibs64 depending on which cheat engine version is used.
 Use it for lua extentions
 Lua: Made it more forgivable about method and property names
 Lua: Added some threading helper functions